liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files/03-accessing-google-docs.markdown

 3. Create a new API key.
 Restrict the key to HTTP referrers (web sites), and set it to accept requests from your @product@ instance's URL.

 Your new OAuth client ID and public API access key now appear on the Credentials screen.
-Keep this screen open so you can easily reference these values as you specify them in @product@.
-All that's left is to enter the API key and client ID into your @product@ instance's Google Apps configuration.
+Keep this screen open to reference these values as you specify them in
+@product@.
+All that's left is to enter the API key and client ID into
+@product@'s Google Apps configuration.

 ## Step 3: Configure @product@'s Google Apps Settings [](id=step-3-configure-liferays-google-apps-settings)